FeiYGH/FeiPortfolioMarkdown/README.md

 ## Experience
 ### Full Stack Engineer
 _TalentPath, Washington, D.C_
+* Built an app in a group called Shamazin, a clone of the Amazon Item Show Page and followed an agile workflow with a week long sprint.
+   * Created the wireframe for the React App, set up the routes, and layout of the frontend page.
+Wrote the backend and frontend of Product Photos Component and did styling work on it and other components.
+* Worked with both Full Stack Engineers and Data Analysts to document and charts trends of diversity in government leaderhsip in the United States over the past 50 years.
+   *  Wrote scripts for pulling in data from APIs, did backend and frontend development of websites for Govt Diversity Project*.
 * Developed an app called FavRecipEz that allows users to view, search recipes, and sign in to create their own collection.
-* Wrote scripts for pulling in data from APIs, did backend and frontend development of websites for Govt Diversity Project*.
 * Further trained in Spring Boot Java Backend, Spring Security, Angular, PG Admin, AWS, Data Analysis with Python, Python

 ### Coding Instructor